entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 * When the operator prepares the schemas for your EntandoApp or Entando plugin, it creates a user for every datasource required.
-As standard for Oracle, that user will have their own schema with the same name.
+That user will have their own schema with the same name which is standard for Oracle.
 Permissions are set up to ensure that one user cannot access tables from another user’s schema.

 >Oracle limits schema names to 30 characters.
 If you intend to use Oracle, please keep the name of your apps and plugins short.
 The suffixes added to the app or plugin name are usually shorter than 8 characters.
 Names of about